openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

-title: Editor guide - typesetting
+title: Editor guide to typesetting
-# Editor guide - typesetting
+# Editor guide to typesetting

 This stage covers typesetting and proofreading of typeset files.
 This guide will provide the following information:
 - An outline of the typesetter page